-In chapter 6 of the book, Loretta has described how we can create new habits for each of the happy chemicals.
+In chapter 6 of the book, Loretta describes how we can create new habits for each of the happy chemicals.

 It is interesting to read the way Loretta has pointed out the differences between these naturally occurring happy chemicals and the use of artificial chemicals to gain this happy state.

-And why the artificial chemicals are not as efficient as the natural ones to ensure the survival that our brains seek.
+And why artificial chemicals are not as efficient as natural ones to ensure the survival that our brains seek.

 There are so many other concepts that Loretta has discussed in the book.
 She has used these ideas to define human behavior.
 The book touches upon various aspects of human life.

 I would highly recommend this book to anyone who has an interest in the physiological basis of human behavior.